-Prosus (-22%, -1.00%; 5%, 0.35%), a global consumer internet group, was a top detractor for the year.
-Tencent (which accounts for 85% of Prosus' net asset value (NAV)) has been impacted by slowing macro and China Tech regulatory headwinds.
-It reported relatively weak results in the third quarter, with revenues up 13% year-overyear (YOY) and adjusted operating profits up 7% YOY.
+Prosus, a global consumer internet group, was a top detractor for the year.
+Tencent (which accounts for 85% of Prosus NAV) has been impacted by slowing macro and China Tech regulatory headwinds.
+It reported relatively weak results in the third quarter, with revenues up 13% year-over-year (YOY) and adjusted operating profits up 7% YOY.
 Its online advertising business grew 5% YOY, much slower than 23% growth in prior quarter.
 The gaming business grew 7% YOY, which was better than the market feared, emphasizing its overseas growth potential and its efforts to control gaming by minors.
 Tencent's fintech and cloud businesses posted solid growth and strengthened their competitiveness.
-Tencent recently announced a partial stake sale and distribution in specie in some of its associate companies, including SEA Limited and JD.com in an effort to reduce the discount to its NAV.
-Meanwhile, Prosus' global e-commerce portfolio reported strong results, with 53% growth in local currency driven by classifieds (+101%), food delivery (+86%), edtech (+51%) and payments (+44%).
-The internal rate of return (IRR) on these investments is more than 20%.
-The market is ascribing no value to this e-commerce portfolio (worth \$49 billion per company disclosure), despite the company's proven ability to build and grown the business.
+Tencent recently announced a partial stake sale and distribution in specie in some of its associate companies, including SEA Limited and JD.com in an effort to reduce the discount to its net asset value (NAV).
+Meanwhile, Prosus' global ecommerce portfolio reported strong results, with 53% growth in local currency driven by classifieds (+101%), food delivery (+86%), edtech (+51%) and payments (+44%).
+The IRR on these investments is more than 20%.
+The market is ascribing no value to this ecommerce portfolio (worth \$49 billion per company disclosure), despite the company's proven ability to build and grown the business.
 Post the value-accretive voluntary exchange offer for Naspers N shares into Prosus N shares in August 2021, the discount to NAV further widened in contrast to our initial expectation, primarily driven by negative sentiment around China tech stocks and increased supply of Prosus shares.
 We believe the current level of discount is unwarranted given the solid growth prospects for Tencent and the global e-commerce portfolio.
 Management is focused on narrowing the discount to NAV and has bought back over \$11.5 billion in shares in the last 18 months, and Tencent has increased its share repurchase after quarter end.